smitlathiya9903/Meeting-Tool/README.md

 ## Troubleshooting

 - If you encounter API token errors:
-  1. Check that your `.env` file is in the project root directory
+  1. Check that your `.env` file is in the project root directory.
-  2. Verify that the `HF_API_TOKEN` in the `.env` file is correct
+  2. Verify that the `HF_API_TOKEN` in the `.env` file is correct.
-  3. Try regenerating your Hugging Face API token and updating it in the `.env` file
+  3. Try regenerating your Hugging Face API token and updating it in the `.env` file.

 - For other issues, check the error messages in the Streamlit interface or console output